 During her fifteen years as a professional visual artist, her works have been exhibited throughout Australia and Internationally.
 Her ephemeral installations have been displayed in ARI’s, commercial galleries, university galleries, public space, and contemporary art museums including most her site-specific work ‘Phoenix in Ruins’ at Palais de Tokyo, Paris.
 She has been awarded several prizes and in 2015 was shortlisted for the Prudential Eye Award for Best Emerging Installation Artists in Asia.
 Bertram has also participated in many artist-in-residencies programs, such as the Australia Council, Skills and Art Development – Green St studio New York.

-In addition to her art career she is also an experienced teacher working in the Creative Arts degrees at Deakin University.
+In addition to her art career she is also an experienced teacher working in the Creative Arts degrees at Deakin University and is a public art advisor to Dandenong council.
 Several of her artist-in-residence projects have included working with members of the community or students, to collaborate creatively on the development of new work.

 In 2005 Hannah Bertram and fellow American artist Kendall Nordin created and completed the first 24 Hour Drawing Project.
 In subsequent years the event has included artists from Australia, USA and China and has taken place in several continents.
 It is a studio-based project that honours endurance, time and process.